Paid Instantly Club Promises Instant Payout… Does It Deliver?

 Quick Summary of Paid Instantly Club

-Pros: It’s relatively cheap to join this program at just $3.
+The Good: It’s relatively cheap to join this program at just $3.
 You can also gain access to the site platform simply by signing up.

-Cons: Paid Instantly Club relies completely on new member recruitment to pay out its current members.
+The Bad: Paid Instantly Club relies completely on new member recruitment to pay out its current members.
 There is no product being sold through this program.
 The founder of this program is most likely operating under a fake name.

-Our Recommendation: Save your dollars and stay away from Paid Instantly Club.
+The Bottom Line: Save your dollars and stay away from Paid Instantly Club.
 Stick with something like our top recommended program instead.

 The Paid Instantly Club (PIC) is an advertising network where members purchase ad packs and also earn money through referrals.
 Those referrals end up making the older members a 200% return on investment, or ROI.
 Referrals eventually make their own 200% ROIs when they get their own referrals, and so on.

 It doesn’t take a lot of money to buy membership in PIC.
 The ad packs cost $3, $6 and $12 and make ROIs of $6, $12 and $24, respectively.
 Shown below is the $3 ad pack offering.

 Members that buy ad packs get placed into a 2×1 matrix cycler consisting of the original member at the top position and referrals at the two lower positions.
 When both of the lower matrix levels are filled with new referrals, the top member earns double her ad pack investment back.

 Members can maintain up to six different matrix positions.
 They also must receive payout at least twice from a single position before they can move out of that position.